 - Clubs and members should remember that the virus is still with us and the nature of our sport means it is potentially a riskier activity than most.
 Clubs and members should continue to proceed with caution and follow government and NHS advice.

 - Clubs may wish to display an official NHS QR code to support NHS Test and Trace.
 You can read more about NHS test and Trace here and create your QR code here.
 Clubs should discuss this with the premises where they are based and decide whether it is appropriate for this to be provided for the premises as a whole or for the dragon boat club as a separate entity.

 Sport England also has a good breakdown on the current situation as well as links to other types of support, including funding.

 Return to Training Plan

-The Return to Training plan has five phases: CURRENT PHASE: PHASE TWO
+The Return to Training plan has five phases: CURRENT PHASE: NO LONGER ACTIVE

 The BDA return to training plan sets out 5 phases.
 Please check the Return to Training page for more details and what the current phase we are in is.

 Phase 1—a return to training in a dragon boat, but with only 8 paddlers and a helm in a 20-person dragon boat.
 This will allow for greater distance between the paddlers.
 No race events including inter-club races would take place during this stage.